Baja California Sur & North East Mexico

 La Paz: Isla Espiritu Santo

-Baja’s largest endemic mammal is the Black Jackrabbit (Lepus insularis).
+Baja’s largest endemic mammal is the Black Jackrabbit (Lepus (californicus) insularis).
 It is found only on Isla Espiritu Santo, just off La Paz.
 Judging by pictures on iNaturalist, the rabbit is not uncommon on the island.
 Then again, we didn’t know anyone who had seen it.
+In 2022 its taxonomy was in doubt and later that year it was relegated to be a subspecies of Black-tailed Jackratbbit.

 Getting to the island privately would have been expensive, so Juan booked us onto one of the many group day trips from La Paz that tour operators offer.
 The day was not the highlight of the trip.
 The sea, and the coastline, is beautiful but a good portion of the boat trip was spent picking people up, and doing very little at various beaches and rocks, along the way to the island.
 In the end Juan and I had only 2 hours on the island, in the mid-afternoon.
 The boatman dropped us on two beaches and left us to wander around the interior while the others in the group went swimming.